BPTK-Py: System Dynamics and Agent-based Modeling In Python¶

-The Business Prototyping Toolkit for Python (BPTK_Py) provides you with a computational modeling framework that allows you to build and run simulation models using System Dynamics and/or agent-based modeling and plot the results.
+The Business Prototyping Toolkit for Python (BPTK-Py) provides you with a computational modeling framework that allows you to build and run simulation models using System Dynamics and/or agent-based modeling and manage simulation scenarios with ease.

-It gives you the power to quickly build simulation models in Python and create beautiful plots of the simulation results in Jupyter Notebooks - or just run the simulation in Python and use the results however you wish.
+It gives you the power to quickly build simulation models in Python.
+If you use the framework with Jupyter Notebooks, you to create beautiful plots of the simulation results - or just run the simulation in Python and use the results however you wish.

-The framework ships with our sdcc parser for transpiling System Dynamics models conforming to the XMILE standard into Python code.
+The framework also includes our sdcc parser for transpiling System Dynamics models conforming to the XMILE standard into Python code.
 This means you can build models using your favorite XMILE environment (such as iseesystems Stella) and then experiment with them in Juypter.

-Our tutorial contains a number of models and Jupyter notebooks to get you started – you can download the tutorial from our website.
+Our tutorial contains a number of models and Jupyter notebooks to get you started – you can clone or download the tutorial from our git repository on bitbucket.

 - BPTK In Depth